 Citibank also purportedly worked with Ayasdi to pass the Federal Reserve’s Comprehensive Capital Analysis and Review (CCAR) process.
 Feedzai and Ayasdiare both employ genuine AI talent on their leadership teams, indicating a high likelihood that the companies’ software are legitimately using AI.

-Ayasdi in particular is one of two companies that scored the maximum possible on its Overall Score in our AI in Banking Vendor Scorecard and Capability Map report.
+Ayasdi in particular is one of two companies that scored the maximum possible on its Overall Score across our AI Opportunity Landscape research in banking.

 Predictive Analytics – Expense Wizard

 US Bank recently launched Expense Wizard in collaboration with vendor Chrome River.
 Expense Wizard is an artificial intelligence-based expense management mobile app that allows users to charge businesses for travel expenses without having to pay up-front themselves first.

 The bank claims Expense Wizard is a chatbot that integrates into Chrome River’s expense reporting software.
 The software is explained further in the video below and a promotional video can be found on US Bank’s website:

 According to US Bank, using Expense Wizard, a hiring manager can provide a virtual card to a candidate via the app, setting a card limit via US Bank.